Search

 Visible Mending: reversing extractive and colonial logics by implementing regenerative models and by testing diverse perspectives.

-Reinfoorced stitching: finding traditional, intangeable heritage lessons to build on, with modern tools and strategies.
+Reinforced stitching: finding traditional, intangeable heritage lessons to build on, with modern tools and strategies.

 Who are we